Chapter 8.15

 A. In order to secure the best general appearances, the city requires that all planting and keeping of plants in the cemeteries shall be done under the permission and direction of the cemetery sexton, or the assistant sexton when appropriate, with his or her approval and in such places only as he or she may designate pursuant to such plan.

-B. No lot in the Roslyn Memorial Gardens shall be raised above the contour of the surrounding grade of the cemetery grounds, as established.
+B. No lot in Roslyn Memorial Gardens shall be raised above the contour of the surrounding grade of the cemetery grounds, as established.
 To ensure the proper development of the grounds, the grade of lots will be determined by the cemetery commission.

-C. No monument company nor any other person or entity, including but not restricted to relatives of persons buried in the city cemeteries, shall place any grave marker or monument on any grave or any other point in the city cemeteries without first obtaining a permit from the cemetery commission permitting the placement of such grave marker or monument.
+C. No monument company nor any other person or entity, including, but not restricted to, relatives of persons buried in the city cemeteries, shall place any grave marker or monument on any grave or any other point in the city cemeteries without first obtaining a permit from the cemetery commission permitting the placement of such grave marker or monument.

 D. If anyone wishes to place a bench, fountain, tree, shrub, or other suitable material in the cemetery, that may be done only with the permission of the cemetery commission, and the cemetery commission shall decide where the same is to be located.